Allergy Shots in Durham, NC: What to Know

 NC Medicaid Managed Care covers allergy testing and immunotherapy through Standard Plan MCOs including Healthy Blue, AmeriHealth Caritas NC, Carolina Complete Health, UnitedHealthcare CP, and WellCare.
 No prior approval required.

 Curex accepts most major Durham insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Durham.
+At $129/month without insurance, Curex at-home SCIT costs far less than Year 1 traditional allergy shot costs in Durham.

 Allergy Shot Resources